 Si Satchanalai Historical Park

-While Sukothai was the seat of administrative power, Si Satchanalai a 4500-hectare site was the spiritual home of the kingdom.
-It was an important trade centre for the export of ceramics with neighbouring kingdoms.
-As you explore you’ll notice well-preserved temples, chedis, and city walls, all built from laterite stone.
+While Sukothai was the seat of administrative power, Si Satchanalai, a 4500-hectare site, was the spiritual home of the kingdom.
+It was an important trade centre for the export of ceramics to neighbouring kingdoms.
+You’ll notice well-preserved temples, chedis, and city walls, all built from laterite stone.
 The atmosphere and worn-out temple walls allow visitors to appreciate the artistic heritage of this once-powerful kingdom.

-Within Thailand heritage history, the decline of Sukhothai marked the rise of a new power, Ayutthaya.
+Thailand heritage history continues with the decline of Sukhothai and the rise of the Kingdom of Ayutthaya.
 The new era saw an even more prosperous age.
 It was a time of classic Thai craftsmanship and thriving commerce.
 The power and influence of Ayutthaya rivalled any kingdom within Southeast Asia.

-Strategically positioned on the Chao Phraya River, it became a busy city, and crossroads of trade from China, India, and Europe.
-Foreigners were drawn by the allure of exotic spices and precious goods.
-Grand palaces and magnificent temples dotted the landscape, reflecting the kingdom’s newly found wealth.
+Strategically positioned on the Chao Phraya River, it became a busy city at crossroads of trade from China, India, and Europe.
+Foreigners were drawn by exotic spices.
+Grand palaces and magnificent temples dotted the landscape, reflecting the kingdom’s immense wealth.

-The ancient city of Ayutthaya, now a UNESCO World Heritage Site, offers us a glimpse into bygone times.
+The ancient city of Ayutthaya, now a UNESCO World Heritage Site, is a monument to a bygone age.
 The towering Wat Phra Si Sanphet was once adorned with solid gold chedis.
-Faded and worn now perhaps but it reminds us heritage lovers of the kingdom’s influence in the region.
+Perhaps now faded and worn, but it reminds us all of the grand heritage of the kingdom that once stood tall on the world stage.

-Wat Yai Chaimongkol, with its impressive chedi and serene Buddha image, is another highlight of any Ayutthaya visit.
-Walking among the ruins of the Thailand UNESCO site Ayutthaya, you can’t help but be amazed.
-The remnants of its palaces, markets, and temples paint a glorious picture of majestic power and prosperity.
+Wat Yai Chaimongkol, with its impressive chedi, is another highlight of any Ayutthaya visit.
+Walking among the ruins of the Thailand UNESCO site, Ayutthaya, you can’t help but be amazed.

 Ayutthaya Historical Park